kolotaev/vakt/README.md

 ```

 - Caching of the Guard.

 `Guard.is_allowed` it the the centerpiece of vakt.
 Therefore it makes ultimate sense to cache it.
 And `create_cached_guard()` function allows you to do exactly that.
 You need to pass it a Storage, a Checker and a
 maxsize of a cache.
 It will return you a tuple of: Storage, Guard and AllowanceCache.

 You must do all policies operations
 with this storage (which is slightly enhanced version of a Storage you provided to the function).
 The returned Guard is
 a normal vakt's `Guard`, but whose `is_allowed` is cached with `AllowaceCache`.
+The returned cache is an instance of
+`AllowaceCache` and has a handy method `info` that provides current state of the cache.

 Only the first Inquiry will be passed to `is_allowed`, all the subsequent answers for similar Inquiries will be taken
 from cache. `AllowanceCache` is rather coarse-grained and if you call Storage's `add`, `update` or `delete` the whole
 cache will be invalided because the policy-set has changed.
 However for stable policy-sets it is a good performance boost.

 By default `AllowanceCache` uses in-memory LRU cache and `maxsize` param is it's size.
 If for some reason it does not satisfy
 your needs, you can pass your own implementation of a cache backend that is a subclass of
 `vakt.cache.AllowanceCacheBackend` to `create_cached_guard` as a `cache` keyword argument.